Under the Banner of Heaven (miniseries)

 Under the Banner of Heaven is an American true crime drama television miniseries created by Dustin Lance Black, based on the 2003 non-fiction book by Jon Krakauer about the case of brothers Ron and Dan Lafferty who killed their sister-in-law and her young daughter in 1984.
 The series premiered on April 28, 2022, on FX on Hulu.
-Andrew Garfield and Gil Birmingham star as two detectives investigating a brutal murder and its connections to The Church of Jesus Christ of Latter-day Saints, also known as the LDS Church or informally as Mormons.
+Andrew Garfield and Gil Birmingham star as two detectives investigating a brutal murder and its connections to the Church of Jesus Christ of Latter-day Saints, also known as the LDS Church or informally as Mormons.

 The series earned positive reviews, particularly for the performances of Garfield and Wyatt Russell.
-However, it also reignited controversy about depictions of the LDS faith, and the victims' relatives and police involved in the case noted the series deviated substantially from the facts.
+However, it also reignited controversy about depictions of the LDS Church, and while the victims' relatives and police involved in the case acknowledged that it was not meant to be a documentary series, they did note areas where the fictionalized series deviated from the specific facts.

 Premise

-The faith of police detective Jeb Pyre is shaken when investigating the murder of a Latter-day Saint mother and her baby daughter that seems to involve the Church of Jesus Christ of Latter-day Saints (LDS Church).
+The faith of police detective Jeb Pyre is shaken when investigating the murder of a Latter-day Saint mother and her baby daughter that seems to involve the LDS Church.